 Backing up and Restoring Cisco Unified Communications Manager

-The Disaster Recovery System performs a cluster-level backup, which means that it collects backups for all servers in a Cisco Unified Communications Manager cluster to a central location and archives the backup data to physical storage device.
+The Disaster Recovery System performs a cluster-level backup, which basically means that it collects backups for all servers in a Cisco Unified Communications Manager cluster to a central location and also archives the backup data to a physical storage device.

-DRS restores its own settings (backup device settings and schedule settings) as part of the platform backup/restore.
+Additionally, DRS restores its own settings (backup device settings and schedule settings) as part of the platform backup/restore.
 DRS backs up and restores drfDevice.xml and drfSchedule.xml files.
-When the server is restored with these files, you do not need to reconfigure DRS backup device and schedule.
+So when the server is restored with these files, you do not need to reconfigure DRS backup device and schedule.

-Cisco Unified Communications Manager database (CCMDB), includes Cisco Unified Communications Manager, Call Detail Records Analysis and Reporting, and Call Detail Records
+The Cisco Unified Communications Manager database (CCMDB) includes the Cisco Unified Communications Manager, Call Detail Records Analysis and Reporting, and also the Call Detail Records.

 • Platform